 About Making Change

-Coaching may be supportive to you and your organization if you:
+Coaching can be supportive to you and your community or organization if you:

-• Are in a life or career or workplace transition and could use support and action plans to navigate the transition.
+Are in a life, career or workplace transition and want support and actionable steps to navigate change that is holistic and honors your own agency and capacity.

-• Have a specific goal or goals you’d like to achieve and want structure and accountability to achieve them - for example, improved self care, achieving a creative goal, better stewardship and governance in work and personal areas of life, and learning about many modalities of communication, including navigating power dynamics.
+Have a specific goal or goals you’d like to achieve, and want structure and accountability to achieve them - achieving a creative goal, better stewardship and governance in work and personal areas of life, and learning many modalities of communication, including navigating power dynamics.

 About Me: Care Meyer